-The optimal control problems governed by non-linear PDE's and coupled non-linear equations is well studied using Pontryagin's maximum principle approach however not much work is done using viscosity solution theory.
-First order Hamilton-Jacobi-Bellman (HJB) equations associated to the control of deterministic Navier-Stokes equations were considered in \cite{MR1918929, MR1102218} and existence and uniqueness of viscosity solution were proven.
-The approach presented in \cite{MR1918929} can be extended to second-order HJB equations of the same type, for example see \cite{MR2141895}, where authors study the infinite dimensional second-order HJB equations that arise in problem of optimal control of stochastic Navier-Stokes equations.
+The optimal control problems governed by non-linear PDEs and coupled non-linear equations are well studied using Pontryagin's maximum principle approach however not much work is done using viscosity solution theory.
+First-order Hamilton-Jacobi-Bellman (HJB) equations associated with the control of deterministic Navier-Stokes equations were considered in \cite{MR1918929, MR1102218} and the existence and uniqueness of viscosity solution were proven.
+The approach presented in \cite{MR1918929} can be extended to second-order HJB equations of the same type, for example, see \cite{MR2141895}, where authors study the infinite-dimensional second-order HJB equations that arise in the problem of optimal control of stochastic Navier-Stokes equations.
 The equations considered in \cite{MR2141895} are more general than those investigated in \cite{MR1765670}.
 Authors have also introduced a different definition of viscosity solution compared to the one used in \cite{MR1918929} which allows one to handle cost functionals that are very singular.
 Moreover, it also applies to the first-order HJB equations investigated in \cite{MR1918929} and thus can lead to an alternative theory of these equations that covers some cases not treated by the techniques of \cite{MR1918929}.
-In \cite{MR1753181}, authors have studied a class of HJB equations associated to stochastic optimal control of the Duncan-Mortensan-Zakai equation.
+In \cite{MR1753181}, authors have studied a class of HJB equations associated with stochastic optimal control of the Duncan-Mortensan-Zakai equation.
 For the related results on second-order HJB equations we refer \cite{MR1092739, MR3674558, MR1741146, MR1326907, MR1919513, MR2307066, MR1214874, MR971797, MR934730, MR2690118, MR1301180}.

-In the current work, we propose the use of viscosity solution technique to study the optimal control problems governed by local CHNS system.
-As per our knowledge this is the first attempt to study the optimal control problem of coupled non linear system using viscosity solution method; which proves the existence and uniqueness of solution of the corresponding HJB equations satisfied by the value function.
+In the current work, we propose the use of the viscosity solution technique to study the optimal control problems governed by the local CHNS system.
+As per our knowledge, this is the first attempt to study the optimal control problem of the coupled nonlinear system using the viscosity solution method; which proves the existence and uniqueness of the solution of the corresponding HJB equations satisfied by the value function.